splash-img-tpt Skip to content

 1

 The C7 vertebra Tilt your head forward.
-Run a finger down the back of your neck — you'll feel a bone that sticks out more than the others.
+Run a finger down the back of your neck.
+You'll feel a bone that sticks out more than the others.
 That's it.

 2